Close Menu

 A Social Performance

-Luna’s essay suggests that the desire to appear successful can be as powerful as the desire to actually succeed.
+Luna suggests that the desire to appear prosperous can sometimes outweigh the desire for genuine enjoyment.

 Why Luna’s Observation Still Feels Familiar